 Next announcement of the Alert Levels

-The Government will next review Auckland’s Alert Level on Monday 5 October.
-It has agreed, in principle, to move Auckland down to Alert Level 1.
-The Government will make a final decision on 5 October.
+The Government reviewed Auckland’s Alert Level on Monday 5 October.
+It decided to move Auckland down to Alert Level 1 at 11:59pm on Wednesday 7 October.

 If you’re unwell

 - If you’re sick, stay home.
 Do not go to work or school.
 Do not socialise.

 - If you have symptoms of cold or flu call your doctor or Healthline and get advice about being tested.

 - If you have been told to self-isolate you legally must do so immediately.

 At Alert Level 2 there may be some situations where you need to self-isolate or go into a quarantine facility.

 It’s important that you use basic hygiene measures, including washing your hands, coughing or sneezing into your elbow and cleaning surfaces.

 You should keep track of where you’ve been and who you’ve seen.
 This helps with rapid contact tracing if it’s required.